 6. Mainframe, end-user computing, and network optimization

 Banks can lower their run costs by optimizing core infrastructure components that enable the other transformation levers.
 Usage of shared mainframe environment lowers 20-30% of costs.
 Helpdesk and end-user computing costs can be reduced through systematic root-cause analysis of common issues, and it saves up to 20-30% costs.
-Network costs can be reduced through software-defined networking that responds to demand fluctuations than provisioning fixed capacity.
+Network costs can be reduced through software-defined networking that responds to demand fluctuations rather than provisioning fixed capacity.